HamzaOulaarbi/ML_Classification_Spam_Detection/README.md

    => The 10 smallest coefficients from this model :[' i' 'ca' '..' '. ' 'pe' ' go' ' m' 'if' 'us' 'go']

-The first configuration shows that TfidfVectorizer is less robust than the CountVectorizer.
+The second configuration show that TfidfVectorizer is less robust than the CountVectorizer.
 However, by  asjusting some parameters and adding more features models even with TfidfVectorizer become more robust